georgemarselis-nvi/libcertstore/README.md

 # Register a post-renewal notification hook
 certctl notify --cn ldap.example.com --exec "systemctl restart slapd"

-# Remove a certificate from the store
+# Remove a certificate from the local store only
 certctl remove --cn ldap.example.com

+# Revoke a certificate with the issuing CA and remove it from the local store
+certctl revoke --cn ldap.example.com
 ```

 ---